Complaint Handling Code annual submissions

 Guidance on annual submissions (opens in a new tab)

-Guidance on self assessment
+Guidance on self-assessments

 The purpose of the self-assessment is to set out how landlords demonstrate their complaint handling service complies with the provisions of the Code.
 In addition, the self-assessment also supports landlords to inform residents about service provision.

-Guidance on self assessment
+Guidance on self-assessments (opens in a new tab)

-The Complaint Handling Code Annual Submissions form
+The Complaint Handling Code annual submissions form

-The Complaint Handling Code Annual Submissions form
+The Complaint Handling Code annual submissions form 2025-26

 To complete the form, landlords are required to create a login and once registered, landlords can access the form multiple times before submitting.